 These weaknesses ultimately led political leaders to push for a convention to strengthen the central government.
-That movement eventually led to the Philadel-phia convention, where delegates from the states reached compromises that resulted in the Constitution.
+That movement culminated in the Philadelphia convention (officially convened merely to consider amendments to the Articles), where delegates from the states reached compromises that resulted in a charter for an entirely new government - the Constitution.
 When the Constitution was sent to the states for ratification, opponents of the Constitution, known as the anti-Federalists, objected that the proposed federal government would be so strong that it would threaten Americans' liberties.
-In response, the Constitution's proponents, known as Federalists, argued that the limited powers the document gave to the federal government reduced that risk; nevertheless, they promised to amend the Constitution to provide a set of explicit guarantees-what became the Bill of Rights.
+In response, the Constitution's proponents argued that that risk was reduced both by the limited powers the document gave to the federal government and the internal separations it created between the three federal branches.
+Nevertheless, they promised to amend the Constitution to provide a set of explicit guarantees - what became the Bill of Rights.

 The ratification fight in New York produced a particularly noteworthy set of arguments.
-Prominent Federalists-Alexander Hamilton, James Madison, and John Jay-wrote a series of essays urging ratification.
+Prominent proponents of the Constitution - Alexander Hamilton, James Madison, and John Jay - wrote a series of essays urging ratification.
 Those essays, which were printed in the local press, were eventually published as The Federalist Papers.
 Throughout Parts I and II you'll see references to those essays, which are considered important insights into the Constitution's meaning.